 Let’s look at some real church email newsletters 😉

 Example 1: Celebration Church

 This newsletter has a video embedded in it, how cool is that?
 It also has a recap of a blog article with scripture for easy reference.
 In the third square, there are links to the church website and finally, the newsletter has all the contact information of the church.

 Example 2: First Christian Church

-At First Christian Church, there’s a lot of events and news to share with church members so on the first page of their newsletter, they use a table of contents to outline everything in that’s in the newsletter.
+At First Christian Church, there are a lot of events and news to share with church members so on the first page of their newsletter, they use a table of contents to outline everything that’s in the newsletter.
 They have a section for prayer requests and upcoming events, with a nice layout that’s easy to read.
-The graphics and colors really jump out and grabs your attention, which is exactly what you want!
+The graphics and colors really jump out and grab your attention, which is exactly what you want!

 Example 3: Renaissance Church

 This design is minimalist but beautiful, the white background makes the photographs stand out.
 It’s not text-heavy but instead, it uses links to direct readers to their website and social media for more information.
 It also has the social media handles at the bottom along with a banner showing service times and the address.

 Definitely the most colorful out of the examples, this newsletter has lots of graphics and images.
 Instead of writing paragraphs of news and events, they include links in every graphic redirecting the reader to their website.
 By doing this, they increase traffic to their website and cut down on the traditional text-heavy formats of email newsletters.

 Are you inspired to create beautiful church email newsletters?
 Click here to start now for free!